Docs

 sink.table=products

-2.Replicate a subset of documents from a collection in a local mongodb instance to a collection in a remote mongodb instance, using the source.query
+2.Replicate a subset of documents from a collection in a local mongodb instance to a collection in a remote mongodb instance, using the source.query option to specify a mongodb aggregation pipeline:

 ######################## ReplicadB General Options ########################